aschauera/agent-academy/docs/operative/01-get-started/index.md

 1. Make sure the mapping is correct and select **Finish Import**

-    !!! info
+    > [!NOTE] info
-        This will start an import and you will be able to track progress or finish the process immediately by selecting **Done**
+    > This will start an import and you will be able to track progress or finish the process immediately by selecting **Done**

 1. Select **Done**